aleesteele/aleesteele.github.io/_posts/2024-04-10-third-space.md

 ---
 layout: post
 title: on cultivating digital third spaces (aka the fourth space)
-date: 2024-10-10 23:00:00 +0000
+date: 2024-04-10 23:00:00 +0000
 category: blog
 published: false
 ---
 _Note: Back in August of last year, I [wrote a blog]() that aimed to summarise some personal reflections about digital life, community management, and researcher/praxis reflections a year into my role with The Turing Way.
 As Jia Tolentino wrote in her book **Trick Mirror**: "I write to think", and for me, this is true as well.
-Journalistic or creative writing uses a very different set of muscles than documentation or academic writing, and as I kick off my second year with the project, I wanted to document these broader reflections._
+Journalistic or creative writing uses a very different set of muscles than documentation or academic writing, and as I round out my second year with the project, I wanted to document these broader reflections._

 # The growth of digital 'third spaces'